 9. Terminator 2: Judgement Day (1991)

 If they had just left well enough alone, the first two Terminator movies would constitute a haunting cautionary tale for the ages.
 Instead, we’ve gotten every sort of reboot, remake, and sequel.
-Still, the existence of the knockoffs can’t rob T2 of its visceral power, insistent humanism, or sly wit.
+Still, the knockoffs can’t rob T2 of its visceral power, insistent humanism, or sly wit.

 BEST MOVIE SEQUELS OF ALL TIME — HORROR

 Director James Whale's sequel to his original Frankenstein (1931) — it literally picks up moments after the conclusion of the first movie — is a far more accomplished film, with a design that leans even further into its influences than the first one.
 The high contrast lighting, canted angles, and skewed and slanting architecture are straight out of The Cabinet of Dr. Caligari (1920) and other German Expressionist movies.